Edit

 Performance Efficiency

-Performance Efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
+Performance Efficiency refers to your workload's ability to scale to meet user demands efficiently.
 For more information, see Design review checklist for Performance Efficiency.

 This solution can expose performance bottlenecks when you process high volumes of data.
-To ensure proper performance efficiency for your solution, make sure that you understand and plan for Azure Functions scaling options, Azure AI services autoscaling, and Azure Cosmos DB partitioning.
+To ensure proper performance efficiency for your solution, make sure that you understand and plan for Azure Functions scaling options, AI services autoscaling, and Azure Cosmos DB partitioning.

 Contributors